Fast Money (talk show): History

 On October 13, 2014, Fast Money, along with CNBC's other business-day programs, were launched in full 1080i high-definition as part of a network-wide switch to a full 16:9 presentation.

+On September 22, 2023, the Friday edition of Fast Money was extended back to 60 minutes, in line with its Monday-Thursday shows, after Options Action (the television program) was quietly cancelled the previous Friday (September 15, 2023).